Saturday, 16 November 2024

 Today, the site of the Halifax Gibbet stands as a chilling reminder of a bygone era.
 A replica of the guillotine has been erected, allowing visitors to appreciate the brutality of this dark chapter in history.
 The original blade, now preserved in the Bankfield museum, serves as a chilling artifact of the past.

-I took these pictures on the 27th March 2019 with a Nikon d3300, they can be seen in a higher resolution on Clickasnap.
+I took these pictures on the 27th March 2019 with a Nikon d3300, clicking any of them should open a link in another window to my Colin Green Photography store on Zazzle.